JuliaCI/CoverageBase.jl/README.md

-- A checkout of [julia's master branch](https://github.com/JuliaLang/julia), one that you don't mind updating every time you want to run coverage statistics.
+- A checkout of [julia's master branch](https://github.com/JuliaLang/julia), one that you don't mind updating to the current master every time you run coverage statistics.
 Let's assume this checkout is in `/somedirectory/julia-coverage`.

-- A `bash` script of the following form:
+- A `bash` script similar to the following:
 ```sh
 #! /bin/bash